mfidino/mfidino.github.io/blog/_posts/2021-11-11-nimble_parallel_pb.md

   file.remove(my_outfile)
 }

-# Send the model to the console which will fit it,
+# Send the model to the command line which will fit it,
 #  and save the output.
 shell(
   "Rscript ./R/msom_mcmc.R",